Updated on: December 1, 2022

 Malwarebytes Premium is an easy-to-use internet security suite for users looking for malware and web protection… and not much else.
 Malwarebytes’s antivirus engine uses artificial intelligence to block malware in real-time — during my tests, Malwarebytes detected all of my malware samples.
 However, I was pretty annoyed that it flagged more false positives than any of the other antiviruses on this list.
 Its full disk scan also took nearly four times as long as Norton’s.

-Malwarebytes Premium lacks features such as device tune-up, a password manager, breach monitoring, parental controls, and even a firewall, which can all be found in premium competitors like Norton, McAfee, and Bitdefender.
-However, it’s a simple and affordable internet security suite that covers 1–5 devices across all operating systems for just $44.99 / year.
+Malwarebytes Premium doesn’t have any extras.
+It’s missing a device tune-up tool, a password manager, breach monitoring, parental controls, and even a firewall, which can all be found in premium competitors like Norton, McAfee, and Bitdefender.
+However, it’s a simple and affordable internet security suite that covers 1–5 devices across all operating systems for just $22.49 / year.

-Malwarebytes Premium + Privacy adds a really good VPN with over 400 servers in 30+ countries for $99.99 / year, but while its VPN has decent speeds and a zero-logs policy, it lacks a kill switch, doesn’t support torrenting, and can’t access popular streaming sites like Netflix, so it’s not really worth the upgrade.
+Malwarebytes Premium + Privacy adds a really good VPN with over 400 servers in 30+ countries for $49.99 / year.
+But while its VPN has decent speeds and a zero-logs policy, it lacks a kill switch, doesn’t support torrenting, and can’t access popular streaming sites like Netflix, so it’s not really worth the upgrade.

 Malwarebytes is a highly effective anti-malware program, but it lacks most of the additional features I want to see in an internet security suite.
 Malwarebytes Premium has a good antivirus engine and decent web protection, and Malwarebytes Premium + Privacy adds a good VPN.
 The company offers a generous 60-day money-back guarantee on both plans.